MicrosoftDocs/entra-docs/docs/verified-id/using-authenticator.md

 ## Delete a verifiable credential from your Authenticator

 You can delete a verifiable credential from the Microsoft Authenticator.
-Click on the credential card you want to delete to view its details.
-Then click on the trash can in the upper right corner and confirm the deletion prompt.
+Select on the credential card you want to delete to view its details.
+Then select on the trash can in the upper right corner and confirm the deletion prompt.

 :::image type="content" source="media/using-authenticator/delete-card-screen.png" alt-text="Screenshot of delete VC screen.":::